- Placements at Meadows School include the student themselves expressing their wish to attend Meadows School.

 Meeting Student Need

-From the time of admission to Meadows School each student is treated as an individual who has their own specific needs.
-After a period of review and assessment, the school prepares an Individual Risk Assessment and Crisis Management Plan, Individual Health Plan, Provision Plan and Individual Care Plan if appropriate.
+From the time of admission to Meadows School each student is treated as an individual with their own specific needs.
+After a period of review and assessment, the school prepares an Individual Risk Assessment and Crisis Management Plan, Provision Plan and Individual Care Plan if appropriate.

 The majority of the students placed at the school will need considerable adult agency support.